DrivenIIDevelop/Console-Cowboys/README.md

 # Console-Cowboys

 This repository is for the DevC 1.0 hackathon, and the Console Cowboys team.
-We will be building a "Healthcare Communication and Collaboration Software".
+Our project for this hackathon is "Healthcare Communication and Collaboration Software".

+The hackathon officially ended on May 5th with our hackathon presentations.
+At this point, we've implemented most of the backend features that were originally planned, along with most of the individual user interface components although they are not really well integrated at this point.

 ## Contributing